SNStatComp/RobotTool/README.md

 If you have made some changes in the config file (.\inst\app\config\config.json) apply these changes also to the config file in the new version.
 Please don’t overwrite the new version of this file with the old version (some new config options were added).

 ## Limitations / known bugs
-- If you end the RobotTool without terminating the webserver process you will get an error if you start it again.
-The solution is to end the respective node process running in the background.
+- This tool uses a headless version of your browser (usually FireFox).
+Upon exit of the tool the headless browser process keep running in the background until you explicitly stop it (using the task manager) or restart your computer.

 ## Suggestions
 Questions, suggestions, ideas are welcome:
 - Add an item to the [issue tracker](https://github.com/SNStatComp/RobotTool/issues) issue tracker (you need a GH account).
 - Send us a [pull request](https://help.github.com/articles/creating-a-pull-request/) if you have an improvement you think is valuable to all.
+- Send an e-mail to `o dot tenbosch at cbs dot nl` or `hjm dot windmeijer at cbs dot nl`.

 ## License
 This tool is provided under an EUPL license on an ‘as is’ basis and without warranties of any kind (see [license file](./LICENSE)).